FlakeOrg/FlakeOrg/README.md

 I found "Flake" from a box of corn flakes and I used "Org" for what website my sister was on while eating breakfast.
 Some people may know me as UnevenOpossum14, it is my old username outside of Github.

 ## Do you have friends?
 Depends what you mean.
 Friends in general, about 20.
+Friends that code, none.

 ## What do you mean by "We think about stuff, then we make stuff."?